 Carpet tiles can have their disadvantages too:

 - It's still carpeting: For some people, the biggest disadvantage to carpet tiles is that it's still carpeting.
 Though many people prefer the look and feel of carpeting, some have rooms that are too prone to moisture.
 Others want to take extra measures to avoid allergens or want to avoid having to clean stained carpeting.
-If you harbor any of these concerns, you might be better off sticking to hard floors like tile, vinyl, laminate or hardwood.
+If you have any of these concerns, you might be better off sticking to hard floors like tile, vinyl, laminate or hardwood.

 - Potential for seams: Some people also prefer the look of wall-to-wall carpeting that comes in rolls since there are no visible seams.
 Although many carpet tile manufacturers try to create tiles without obvious seams or look at ways to incorporate those into visually pleasing patterns, it can still be a design turn-off for some.